docker-mailserver/docker-mailserver/docs/content/faq.md

 Optionally, you can set the `TZ` ENV variable; e.g. `TZ=Europe/Berlin`.
 Check [this list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for which values are allowed.

+### What About DNS Servers?

+Properly working DNS servers are crucial for differentiating spam from legitimate e-mails.
+Records like `SPF`, `DKIM` and `DMARC` records, as well as working name (resolving `A` records) and reverse name (resolving `PTR` records) resolution ensures legitimate e-mails arrive while e-mails that are more likely phishing and spam do not.

+Anti-spam measures (like SpamAssassin or Rspamd) make use of DNS block lists.
+To learn more check out our [Rspamd documentation on this topic][docs::rspamd-rbl-dnsbl].
+In case you want to utilize RBL/DNSBLs, you need a recursive DNS resolver (_not big custom resolvers like Cloudflare, Quad9, Google, etc._).

+DMS does not integrate support for an internal DNS service as this is a [responsibility that is sensitive to the host environment][gh-discussion::dms-avoid-maintaining-internal-dns].
+You can configure internal services within DMS to use your own managed DNS server, or configure for such at the host or container level (_such as with [`compose.yaml`][docker-compose::docs::config-dns]_).

 ### What is the file format?

 All files are using the Unix format with `LF` line endings.
 Please do not use `CRLF`.